MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/Tools/UserSpaces/demonstration_USRSPCDSP.md

 It performs the following actions:

 1. Retrieve user space entry to gather all data fields
-2. In case of error, set the IN90 indocator to *on and return this error to the calling procedure
+2. In case of error, set the IN90 indicator to *on and return this error to the calling procedure
 3. In case of no error, set all display fields with the related subfield from the entry and return to the calling procedure

 ### ReturnProc procedure